okta/okta.github.io/_source/_posts/2018-07-23-social-spring-boot.md

 That's it!
 Pretty cool, huh?

-The Okta Sign-In Widget has a lot of great configuration options, and you can check out the docs for them [on the Github page](https://github.com/okta/okta-signin-widget).
+The Okta Sign-In Widget has a lot of great configuration options, and you can check out the docs for them [on the GitHub page](https://github.com/okta/okta-signin-widget).

 ## Try Out Your New Spring Boot App with Social Login